 Individuals are presumed innocent until found guilty in a court of law.
 Animal Victory relies upon the authorities and the court system to determine guilt or innocence.

-Note: Christopher Triplett was booked into jail and bonded out on 3/11/2025.
+Note: Christopher Triplett was booked into jail and he is being held on $100,000 bond.
 He will be prosecuted as an adult for aggravated animal cruelty.
-First appearance in court on 3/12/2025 at 9 a.m. in courtroom 11.
-Case #2503020794ME
+On Thursday, March 13 at 9 AM, Triplett is

 News: